marcelojsilva/chat-copilot/webapi/README.md

 By default, the service uses an in-memory volatile memory store that, when the service stops or restarts, forgets all memories.
 [Qdrant](https://github.com/qdrant/qdrant) is a persistent scalable vector search engine that can be deployed locally in a container or [at-scale in the cloud](https://github.com/Azure-Samples/qdrant-azure).

-To enable the Qdrant memory store, you must first deploy Qdrant locally and then configure the Chat Copilot API service to use it.
+To enable the Qdrant memory store, you must first deploy Qdrant locally and then configure the Chat AI API service to use it.

 ### 1. Configure your environment